pensjonatus/flash-fiction/blog/a-place-where-time-stopped.md

 ---
-title: 'A Place Where Time Stopped'
+title: A Place Where Time Stopped
 date: '2018-08-15'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 During my time as an explorer, I visited a place where time stopped.
 It was a